 - A brief description of your claim.

 Failure to provide this information within 45 days of the date that the damage or physical injury was discovered, or should have been discovered, will prevent you from being able to make a claim against the Charter Township of Orion for economic damages.
-The information should be sent to Bill Ireland, Public Works Director, Orion Township, 2525 Joslyn Rd., Lake Orion, MI 48360.
+The information should be sent to Jeff Stout, Director of Public Services, Orion Township, 2525 Joslyn Rd., Lake Orion, MI 48360.

 NOTE: In the event of a sewer emergency, please call (248) 391-0304, ext.
 8504 (8:30 am – 4:30 pm) or (248) 858-4911 (evenings, weekends and holidays).